 The goal in treating HCV infection is to reduce virus-related complications.
 This goal is achieved by eradicating the virus to achieve a sustained viral response (SVR).
 Patients who achieve SVR have clearance of the virus, and the chances of virus reactivation are negligible.
 Improvements in liver necroinflammation, fibrosis, and in the risk of hepatocellular carcinoma have been demonstrated in patients who have achieved an SVR.

 Patients in whom an acute HCV infection has resolved without therapy do not require antiviral treatment.
 Depending on the sources, between 15% and 50% of patients are reported to recover spontaneously.

 5.2 Treatment principles

 Treatment and cure of hepatitis C has been shown to prevent the long-term risk of complications and is the primary form of management for chronic HCV infection.
-Not everyone with HCV infection will develop cirrhosis and its complications, and an approach involving monitoring for disease progression will be used in many situations.

 Finally, the guidelines are not fixed rules, but represent a dynamic and ever-changing process, guiding physicians to treat patients accordingly and taking into account individualized approaches wherever needed.
 The guidelines always need improvement and updating as newer studies and evidence become available.